 BK-16 Prison Diaries: Ramesh Gaichor on the Elgar prisoners’ defiance of the neo-Peshwai prison system

 To mark six years of the arbitrary arrests and imprisonment of political dissidents in the Bhima Koregaon case, The Polis Project is publishing a series of writings by the BK-16, and their families, friends and partners.
 (Read the introduction to the series here.)
 By describing various aspects of the past six years, the series offers a glimpse into the BK-16’s lives inside prison, as well as the struggles of their loved ones outside.
 Each piece in the series is complemented by Arun Ferreira’s striking and evocative artwork.
-(This piece has been translated into English by Vernon Gonsalves, read the original in Marathi here.)
+(This piece has been translated into English by Vernon Gonsalves, read the original in Marathi here, and the Hindi translation by Prashant Rahi here.)

 Jinhe naaz hai Hind par unko lao